LOVE is NOT Something You Earn (Love Part 2)

 As the Father has loved me, so have I loved you.
 Abide in my love. – John 15:9 (ESV)

-Then go ye therefore and date, my good friend!
+Then having learned to abide wholeheartedly in that love, go ye therefore and date, my good friend!
 Follow the wisdom laid down in His good book.
 Do not turn from it to the right or to the left that it might go well with your dating life, even if things don’t turn out like you hoped!

 If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love. – John 15:10 (ESV)

-Risk hurt, knowing that as surely as the recklessness of the fool leads to ruin, risk for the kingdom is always rewarded (eventually).
+Risk hurt, knowing that as surely as the recklessness of the fool leads to ruin, risk for the kingdom is always rewarded.
+In time.

 Enjoy the process of dating, knowing God works all things for our good!
 And all means all.